-Inspect each vacuum pad for the following deficiencies routinely, as directed in the preceding INSPECTION and TESTING SCHEDULES.
+Inspect each vacuum pad for the following deficiencies routinely, as directed in the preceding Inspection and Testing Schedules.
 Correct any deficiency before using the lifter.

 - Contaminates on the pad face or sealing edges: Soil build-up can prevent pads from sealing adequately or reduce the friction coefficient (see discussion preceding).
 Follow the directions to clean pads as necessary (see discussion to follow). - Filter screen missing from pad face: This screen helps prevent debris from plugging the vacuum hose and the air filter.
-Replace any missing screen immediately (see REPLACEMENT PARTS LIST). - Nicks, cuts or abrasions in sealing edges: Pad damage can reduce the lifting capacity of the lifter.
-Replace any damaged pad immediately (see REPLACEMENT PARTS LIST).

-🔨 WARNING: Replace vacuum pad if sealing edge has any nicks, cuts or abrasions.

-• Wear, stiffness or glaze: See Friction Coefficient preceding.
+Replace any missing screen immediately (see REPLACEMENT PARTS LIST). - Nicks, cuts or abrasions in sealing edges: Pad damage can reduce the lifting capacity.
+Replace any damaged pad immediately (see REPLACEMENT PARTS LIST). - MARNING: Replace vacuum pad if sealing edge has any nicks, cuts or abrasions. - Wear, stiffness or glaze: See Friction Coefficient preceding.
 Replace any pad that exhibits wear, stiffness or glaze (see REPLACEMENT PARTS LIST).